-There was a time when Kelly-Moore used asbestos in some of its products, including joint cements, joint compounds, wall texture paints, taping compounds, and other construction materials.
-This use of asbestos led to lawsuits against the company as workers who used these materials got sick with asbestosis, mesothelioma, and lung cancer.
-The company has been able to avoid bankruptcy and reorganization in spite of the cost of the mounting lawsuits.
+Kelly-Moore Paint Company produces paint and other construction supplies and materials.
+At one time, Kelly-Moore used asbestos in some of its products, including joint cement, joint compounds, wall texture paints, taping compounds, and other construction materials.
+Many workers who used these asbestos materials got sick with asbestosis, mesothelioma, and lung cancer and filed lawsuits against the company.

 Asbestos Use in Products

 Kelly-Moore once used asbestos in its products because of its ability to resist heat and fire.
 Asbestos was also used as a thickener and filler for paints.

 Although paint and paint products are currently the company’s main focus, at one time it made other construction materials like drywall, compounds, wall textures, and adhesives.
 These construction materials often included asbestos because it provided insulation, fireproofing, heat resistance, and durability.